 At Cary Christian School, we believe a Christ-centered education includes not only a Christian environment where students are to be instructed with academic excellence, but an education that places Christ at the "center of all learning."
-We cannot accomplish this by just adding a Bible curriculum or providing a religion class, but rather integrating the Word of God, and placing it at the center of all curriculum.
+We cannot accomplish this by just adding a Bible curriculum or providing a religion class, but rather by integrating the Word of God, and placing it at the center of all our studies.

-Therefore, in all its levels, programs, and teaching:
+Therefore, in all our levels, programs, and teaching: